fated2022/fated2022.github.io/_pages/01_cfp.md

-Submitted papers should be formatted using [the EDM submission templates available here](https://educationaldatamining.org/resources/), and submitted on EasyChair (link available soon).
+Submitted papers should be formatted using [the EDM submission templates available here](https://educationaldatamining.org/resources/), and submitted to the [FATED 2022 workshop on EasyChair](https://easychair.org/conferences/?conf=fated2022).

 All papers must be submitted by 27 May 2022.